nbdd0121/MW-PinyinSort/README.md

 * Add `$wgCategoryCollation = 'pinyin';` to your LocalSettings.php to activate PinyinSort
 	* You need to run `updateCollation.php` as an post-requisite for changing collation.
 * You are done!

+## Configuration
+* Alternatively, you can use `$wgCategoryCollation = 'pinyin-noprefix';` to automatically strip prefixes.
+	* For example, "Subproject:PageA" will be transformed to "PageA" during collation process.
+	* You need to run `updateCollation.php` as an post-requisite for changing collation.